 The numbers you’ve gathered won’t tell you much on their own.

-You have to compare the numbers with other benchmarks.
+You have to compare the results of a brand awareness campaign with other benchmarks.

 First, you could monitor the metrics for some time before you start your brand awareness campaign.
 The metrics will serve as your baseline.